The following are advanced weight training techniques. Most

 The exerciser slowly lowers a very heavy resistance through

-phase of and exercise.
+phase of an exercise.
 Although, not considered a negative,

 a training partner assists the exerciser through the concentric

-Reps above) so the exerciser can complete additional negatives.
+above) so the exerciser can complete additional negatives.
+The

 20% greater load than they would be able to lift (requiring concentric